A Design Framework for the Simulation of Distributed Quantum Computing: Abstract

 \section{Abstract}

-\textbf{ Current quantum processors are characterized by few hundreds of qubits with non-uniform quality and highly constrained physical connectivity.
-Hence, the increasing demand for large-scale quantum computers is pushing research on Distributed Quantum Computing (DQC) architectures as a scalable approach for increasing the number of available qubits for computational tasks.
+\textbf{ The growing demand for large-scale quantum computers is pushing research on Distributed Quantum Computing (DQC).
 Recent experimental efforts have demonstrated some of the building blocks for such a design.
-Indeed, network and communications functionalities provided by the Quantum Internet allow remote quantum processing units (QPUs) to communicate and cooperate for executing computational tasks that each single device cannot handle by itself.
-Simulation plays a major role in this field.
-Many simulation tools have been recently developed to support the research community in the design and evaluation of quantum computing and quantum network technologies, including hardware, protocols and applications.
+DQC systems are clusters of quantum processing units (QPUs) connected by means of quantum network infrastructures.
+Their extension ranges from the single box to the geographical scale.
+Furthermore, they can be integrated with classical High Performance Computing systems.
+Simulation modeling of DQC architectures provides a safe way to test and explore different what-if scenarios.
+Many simulation tools have been developed to support the research community in designing and evaluating quantum computer and quantum network technologies, including hardware, protocols, and applications.
 However, a framework for DQC simulation putting equal emphasis on computational and networking aspects has never been proposed, so far.
-In this paper, we contribute to filling this gap.}
+In this paper, a design framework for DQC simulation is presented, whose core component is an Execution Manager that schedules DQC jobs for running on networked quantum computers.
+Two metrics are proposed for evaluating the impact of the job scheduling algorithms with respect to QPU utilization and quantum network utilization, beyond the traditional concept of makespan.
+The discussion is supported by a DQC job scheduling example, where two different strategies are compared in terms of the proposed metrics.}